-Setting science based targets makes sense when considering the challenge we collectively face in managing dangerous climate change.
-But setting them will also bring multiple benefits to your company.
-Setting a SBT can help drive emissions, energy and cost reduction internally and satisfy key external stakeholder and reporting requirements:
+Setting science-based targets makes sense when considering the challenge we collectively face in managing dangerous climate change.
+SBT’s support the transition to a low carbon economy, to help avoid the worst effects of climate change.
+However, setting SBTs will also bring multiple benefits to your company.
+Setting a SBT can help drive emissions, energy and cost reduction internally and satisfy key external stakeholder demands and reporting requirements:

 - Risks & Opportunities

 Detailed analysis of operations and supply chains to inform the target setting process helps identify risks and opportunities within your business.
 This enables more robust management of any climate-related risk and identification of opportunities that may benefit your operations or even your bottom line.